Nipper

 Nipper (c.
 1884 – September 1895) was a dog from England.
 He is best known as the subject of His Master's Voice (1898), painted posthumously by his second owner, Francis Barraud.
-The painting became an international entertainment trademark, with Nipper's likeness used across consumer electronics, record labels and entertainment retail.
+The painting became an international entertainment trademark, with Nipper's likeness used across record labels, consumer electronics and entertainment retail.

 Life

 Nipper was born in 1884 in Bristol, England, and died in September 1895.
 He was likely a mixed-breed dog, although most early sources suggest that he was a Smooth Fox Terrier, or perhaps a Jack Russell Terrier, or possibly "part Bull Terrier".
 He was named Nipper because he would often "nip" at the backs of visitors' legs.

 Nipper originally lived with his owner, Mark Henry Barraud, in the Prince's Theatre where Barraud was a scenery designer.
 When Barraud died in 1887, his brothers Philip and Francis took care of the dog, then Francis took Nipper to Liverpool, and later to Mark's widow in Kingston upon Thames, London.
 Nipper died of natural causes in 1895 and was buried in Kingston upon Thames at Clarence Street, in a small park surrounded by magnolia trees.